What a software supply chain attack means for your Statamic website

 In March 2026, an npm attack hit Axios, one of the most popular packages on the internet.
 Axios is downloaded around 100 million times a week.
 A compromise at that scale does not stay contained; it ripples out to a huge slice of the web almost instantly.
 I wrote up exactly what happened and what it meant in a separate post.

 Then there is Shai-Hulud, a self-spreading worm that has been working through the npm ecosystem since late 2025.
 It does not just sit in one package.
 Once it lands on a developer machine it harvests credentials and tokens, then uses them to publish itself into more packages automatically.
-It has hit more than 700 packages, including ones from CrowdStrike, Zapier, PostHog, and Postman, and fresh variants kept appearing into 2026.
+It has hit more than 700 packages, including ones from CrowdStrike, Zapier, PostHog, and Postman, and fresh variants keep appearing into 2026.

 Neither attack required anyone to do anything wrong.
 They spread through trust and routine updates, which is the whole point.